Skip to content

 The restoration is being driven not only by staff but also by a growing team of volunteers.
 “This is a tailor-made opportunity for someone who wants to learn about plants,” says John.
 “It’s not just weeding—it’s planting, maintaining, watering, feeding, mulching, pruning.
 All sorts of stuff.”

 What began with no dedicated volunteers has grown into a committed group of eight regulars, all eager to learn and contribute.
-A volunteer group from Exeter University has also played a key role, clearing ivy, Lamium, and wood sedge to prepare the ground for replanting.
+An Exeter NT volunteer group has also played a key role, clearing ivy, Lamium, and wood sedge to prepare the ground for replanting.

-Between January and June 2025, the team focused on planting along the newly developed Church Path, revitalising the nursery with new cold frames for seed sowing, and using a powered water bowser and trailer to support irrigation during dry spells.
+Between January and June 2025, the team focused on planting along the newly developed Church Path, revitalising the nursery with shade tunnels, plunge beds, and cold frames to support propagation and seed sowing.
+A powered water bowser aids irrigation during dry spells, while a trailer helps transport compost, mulch, and remove weeds.

 A garden for all seasons